-Wilkes Medical Center proudly announced its first Daisy Award Winner, Jessica Absher on October 16, 2019.
+Wilkes Medical Center proudly announced its 2nd DAISY Award Winner, Erica Hefner on January 27, 2020.

 The Daisy Award is a nationwide program that rewards and celebrates the extraordinary clinical skill and compassionate care given by nurses every day.